Levi Cooper Lane: Later career

 Lane wanted to revive his uncle's college and in 1870 he succeeded in reopening it.
 He served as president and recruited some of Cooper's former faculty members as instructors.
 The school was affiliated with University College, later the San Francisco Theological Seminary, and the name was changed to the Medical College of the Pacific.

 Lane had bigger plans for the school, and in 1882 he renamed it Cooper Medical College, after his uncle, the founder.
 He moved it to a new brick building at Sacramento and Webster Streets which he had personally financed.
 He also built Lane Hospital and a nursing school, and made provision in his will for the construction of a freestanding medical library.

 Death and legacy

 Lane died in San Francisco on February 9, 1902, and his widow died that August; one third of Lane's estate was bequeathed to Cooper Medical College to establish a medical library.
 In 1908, Stanford acquired Cooper Medical College as the nucleus for the Stanford Medical Department, now the Stanford University School of Medicine.

 In 1910, Stanford also acquired the assets of the Levi C. Lane Medical Library Trust, consisting of 30,000 volumes as well as a building site and funds for the building of a library.
 Lane Library was dedicated November 3, 1912, on the southeast corner of Webster and Sacramento Streets, across the street from the medical school.
 By then the medical school had become the Stanford University Department of Medicine.
 The medical school and Lane Library were moved to the main Stanford campus in 1959.

+A volume of memorial exercises commemorating Lane was published in 1902 by his colleagues at Cooper Medical College.